desultory/ugrd/readme.md

 ### Auto-detection

 * Root mount, using `/proc/mounts`. `root=` and `rootflags=` can be used but are not required
+* MDRAID auto-configuration for the root mount
 * LUKS auto-configuration and validation for the root mount
-* Rootfs LVM, including under LUKS, is auto-mounted
-* MDRAID auto-configuration for the root mount
+  - LUKS under LVM support
+  - LUKS under MDRAID support
+* LVM based root volumes are auto-mounted
-* BTRFS root subvolumes are automatically detected, but can be overridden or `subvol_selector` can be used to select a subvolume at boot time
+* BTRFS root subvolumes are automatically detected to `root_subvol`
+    - `subvol_selector` can be used to select a subvolume at boot time
 * `/usr` auto-mounting if the init system requires it
 * Auto-detection of kernel modules required by the storage device used by the root filesystem
+* Init system/target auto-detection

 ### Validation

 * Configuration validation against the host config in `validate` mode
+* LUKS header and crypto backend validation
+* Imported binary and shell function collision detection
-* Static output image checks
+* Static output image checks, ensuring necessary files are packed
 * QEMU based test framework with `--test` or using the `ugrd.base.test` module

 ### Example config and features